Health libraryBack to health library

 Just be sure to practice social distancing while you're outdoors and wear a face mask if you're around others.

 Spread joy in your neighborhood.
-Have you heard about the bear hunts taking place in communities across the country?
-They're inspired by a children's book, We're Going on a Bear Hunt.
-People are placing stuffed bears—and other animals—in their front windows to create a scavenger hunt-type activity for children out for a walk with their parents.
-Or draw hopscotch squares with chalk on your sidewalk for families to play on as they stroll by.
+Start a community scavenger hunt.
+Leave a bottle of hand sanitizer for your mail carrier.
+Draw hopscotch squares with chalk on your sidewalk for families to enjoy as they stroll by.
 Taking the time to brighten someone else's day can brighten your own.

 Learn more about COVID-19 by visiting our Coronavirus health topic center.